cgabriel5/nodecliac/README.md

 ## Hooks

-As stated in the resources files section some apps are more complicated than others.
+As stated in the resources files section some programs are more complicated than others.
 In the case of [yarn](https://yarnpkg.com/en/) its `yarn.acdef` file needed to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
 One of the easier solutions for this was to use a pre-parsing hook.
 Basically, before nodecliac does anything it is possible to use a hook script to modify the command's `.acdef` file (in-memory value).

 Available hook scripts: